Estonia

 II Pillar: Mandatory Funded Pension

-In the case of the mandatory funded pension, when a person reaches retirement age (as a general rule), a contract must be concluded with an insurance company when the insurance company undertakes the obligation to pay the pension.
-The sum depends on the volume of the assets accrued until the person’s death.
+In the case of the mandatory funded pension, when a person reaches retirement age (as a general rule), a contract has to be concluded with an insurance company.
+The insurance company undertakes the obligation to pay the person a pension, the sum of which depends on the volume of the assets accrued into the pension fund until the death of the person.

 III Pillar: Supplementary Funded Pension